-Hi!
-My name is Richard Meadows.
+Hi.
+I’m Richard.
 I started this blog to document my experiments, and help others who are interested in taking a few steps off the beaten path.

 If you want to read more about me, head on over to the ‘About’ page.
 For a distillation of my work to date, check out my book Optionality.

 Most people follow along through my email newsletter.
 I try to write high-quality posts, which means you’ll only hear from me once or twice a month (three times if I’m on fire).

 When you sign up, I’ll also give you some free tools and resources, including the custom net worth tracking spreadsheet I used to hit my savings goal.

 AS FEATURED IN:

 The underlying theme of the Deep Dish is generating high-quality options through simple living and exploration.
 Here’s a taste of the most-used tags:

 Feel free to jump into the archives and work your way through all of the posts in order.
 If you prefer a hand-picked selection, here are my most popular and/or useful pieces in each topic area:

 - How to Save $100,000 by Age 25 – My viral ‘coming out’ essay on the benefits of simple living, which set the stage for everything that followed